The Short-term Rational Lanczos Method and Applications

 which, after $m$ iterations gives the Arnoldi-like relation

 where $\underline{I}_m$ is the $(m+1)\times m$ identity matrix and $D_m={\rm diag}(\xi_0, \ldots, \xi_{m})$.
 Hence {

 } The relation in (\ref{eqn:Q_arnoldi}) can also be written as

 with $K_m$ and $H_m$ the leading $m\times m$ upper parts of $\underline{K}_m$ and $\underline{H}_m$, respectively.
 Here and in the following, $e_j$ denotes the $j$th column of the identity matrix, whose dimension is clear from the context.
 Hence, we resume the standard form for the rational Krylov iteration \cite{Ruhe1984}. { This means that in exact arithmetic the rational Lanczos and rational Arnoldi recurrences compute the same basis, provided the same set of shifts is employed in the basis construction.}

-Due to the irreducibility of $\underline{H}_m$, from (\ref{eq:rat:lanc:mtx}) it follows that the matrix $K_m$ is singular if and only if $[Q_m, (I-\xi_m^{-1} A)q_{m+1}]$ is not full rank, which occurs if and only if the subspace $\mathcal{K}_m(A,v, \b{\xi}_m)$ is $A$-invariant, i.e., $A\mathcal{K}_m(A,v, \b{\xi}_m) = \mathcal{K}_m(A,v, \b{\xi}_m)$.
-In the $A$-invariant case we have a lucky termination of the algorithm; see, e.g., \cite{GutKni13} for a similar derivation using a different recurrence.
-Hereafter we always assume $K_m$ to be invertible.
+{Thanks} to the irreducibility of $\underline{H}_m$, { it follows from (\ref{eq:rat:lanc:mtx})} that {if} the matrix $K_m$ is singular, { then} $[Q_m, (I-\xi_m^{-1} A)q_{m+1}]$ is not full rank, which occurs if and only if the subspace $\mathcal{K}_m(A,v, \b{\xi}_m)$ is $A$-invariant, i.e., $A\mathcal{K}_m(A,v, \b{\xi}_m) = \mathcal{K}_m(A,v, \b{\xi}_m)$.
+In the $A$-invariant case we have a lucky termination of the algorithm.
+Hereafter we thus always assume $K_m$ to be invertible.
 Like for the standard Lanczos procedure, the matrix $J_m=Q_m^TAQ_m$ represents the projection and restriction of $A$ onto the range space of $Q_m$.
 However, while in the (standard) Arnoldi process this matrix is tridiagonal, the matrix $J_m$ is generally full.
 A detailed analysis of the structure and decay properties of the entries of $J_m$ can be found in \cite{Pozza.Simoncini.20tr}; see also \cite{PraRei14}.
-The matrix $J_m$ appears in projection methods for solving problems such as linear and quadratic matrix equations and matrix functions evaluations, and it seems to require the whole matrix $Q_m$ for its computation.
-In the following we show that this requirement can in fact be relaxed, leading to memory savings in a variety of application problems.
+The matrix $J_m$ appears in projection methods for solving problems such as linear and quadratic matrix equations and matrix functions evaluations. {Classical implementations of the rational Lanczos recurrence rely on the whole matrix $Q_m$.
+In the following we show that this can be avoided, leading to memory savings in a variety of application problems.}